 Docker Install URL under Engine Options in the Rancher UI.

 Node Pool Taints

 If you haven't defined taints on your node template, you can add taints for each node pool.
-The benefit of adding taints to a node pool is that you can change the node template without having to first ensure that the taint exists in the new template.
+The benefit of adding taints at a node pool is beneficial over adding it at a node template is that you can swap out the node templates without worrying if the taint is on the node template.

 For each taint, they will automatically be added to any created node in the node pool.
 Therefore, if you add taints to a node pool that have existing nodes, the taints won't apply to existing nodes in the node pool, but any new node added into the node pool will get the taint.

 When there are taints on the node pool and node template, if there is no conflict with the same key and effect of the taints, all taints will be added to the nodes.
 If there are taints with the same key and different effect, the taints from the node pool will override the taints from the node template.

 If a node is in a node pool, Rancher can automatically replace unreachable nodes.
 Rancher will use the existing node template for the given node pool to recreate the node if it becomes inactive for a specified number of minutes.